On the cover time of Brownian motion on the Brownian continuum random tree: Proof of Theorem

-which is the Prohorov distance between the laws of $((\phi_i(X^{K_i}_t))_{t\geq 0},(L^{K_i}_t(\phi_i^{-1}(x)))_{x\in \phi_i(K_i),\:t\geq 0})$, $i=1,2$.
-Of course, to give full definition of this Prohorov metric, one needs to define a distance between objects of the latter form.
-To this end, in \cite{Noda}, such a distance is defined in terms of a standard metrisation of the Skorohod $J_1$ topology for the components $(\phi_i(X^{K_i}_t))_{t\geq 0}$, $i=1,2$, and a notion of uniform convergence for functions with variable domains for the components $(L^{K_i}_t(\phi_i^{-1}(x)))_{x\in \phi_i(K_i),\:t\geq 0}$, $i=1,2$.
+Of course, to give full definition of this Prokhorov metric, one needs to define a distance between objects of the latter form.
+To this end, in \cite{Noda}, such a distance is defined in terms of a standard metrisation of the Skorokhod $J_1$ topology for the components $(\phi_i(X^{K_i}_t))_{t\geq 0}$, $i=1,2$, and a notion of uniform convergence for functions with variable domains for the components $(L^{K_i}_t(\phi_i^{-1}(x)))_{x\in \phi_i(K_i),\:t\geq 0}$, $i=1,2$.
 See \cite[Section 2.2]{Noda} for details.
 Whilst we omit the precise definition, the most important consequence of it for our purposes is set out in Lemma \ref{embedding}, which describes how convergence in $\mathbb{M}_{L,c}$ implies the existence of isometric embeddings of the spaces in question with various nice properties.

 Before proceeding, let us finish this section with a few remarks about measurability issues that are relevant here.
 Firstly, \cite[Proposition 6.1]{Noda} ensures that the map $(K,R_K,\mu_K,\rho_K)\mapsto (K,R_K,\mu_K,\rho_K,P^K)$ is a measurable mapping from $\check{\mathbb{F}}_c$ to $\mathbb{M}_{L,c}$.
 This ensures the integrals defining annealed measures, cf.\ \eqref{annealedlaw}, are well-defined.
-We will also need in the proof of Theorem \ref{cor:convres} a similar result for a map
+We will also need in the proof of Theorem \ref{cor:convres} measurability of the map